 Is visitor parking available?

-Parking is available for Blue Badge holders only.
+Parking is available for Blue Badge holders only, subject to limited availability.
 No other parking on site is possible.
 Please use the public car parks within the City.

 Can I donate to support the Cathedral?